AAEC 4309. Sustaining Global Ecology, Natural Resources and Economy

 Introduction to architecture as an integral component of a complex world.
 Examination of societal and environmental contexts and appropriate design responses.
-Fulfills Core Social and Behavioral Sciences – Individual or Group Behavior requirement.
+Fulfills core Social and Behavioral Sciences requirement.
+F.

 ATMO 1300.
 Introduction to Atmospheric Science

 An investigation of atmospheric properties and physical processes that determine current weather events and long-term climate conditions.
-Partially fulfills Core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 ATMO 2301.
 Weather Climate, and Human Activities

-Prerequisite: ATMO 1100 and 1300.
+Prerequisites: ATMO 1100 and 1300.
 Observation and analysis of the impacts of weather and climate on human activity, e.g., storms, climate change, forecasting, weather modification, health, energy, transportation.
-Fulfills Core Technology and Applied Science requirement.
+Fulfills core Technology and Applied Science requirement.

 BIOL 1305.
 Ecology and Environmental Problems

 An introduction to ecological principles and the analysis of environmental problems.
 Not for major credit.
 BIOL 1401, 1402, 1305, and 1306 may be taken in any sequence or simultaneously.
-Partially fulfills the lecture component of the Core Natural Sciences requirement.
+Partially fulfills the lecture component of the core Life and Physical Sciences requirement.